Admission for the January 2025 academic session is ongoing Apply Now!

 • Be well-versed in statistical estimation theory, covering parameters, unbiased estimates, point and interval estimates, and confidence intervals.

-• Apply appropriate sampling methods, estimate population parameters accurately, construct reliable confidence intervals for statistical inference and decision-making.
+• Construct reliable confidence intervals for statistical inference and decision-making.

 1st SemesterUnits